On LLMs' Internal Representation of Code Correctness: Discussion

 \subsection{Fitted Representations vs. Trained Rankers}

 Our accuracy comparisons with RankEF showed superior or comparable results.
 We discuss some additional practical advantages that our LAT-based ranking approach offers over trained rankers.

 \textbf{Setup cost and data efficiency.} RankEF requires training a separate ranker model on thousands of code samples, which is memory- and compute-intensive.
-Furthermore, gathering execution feedback for RankEF's training dataset requires running test suites on thousands of generated samples, adding substantial overhead to the setup process.
+Moreover, gathering execution feedback for RankEF's training dataset requires running test suites on thousands of generated samples, adding substantial overhead to the setup.
 Reproducing RankEF involved 72 GPU-hours for sample generation, 10 CPU-hours for execution feedback collection, and 90 GPU-hours for model training on an NVIDIA A100 (peak memory: 60GB).
 Our technique, by contrast, is \emph{fitted} rather than \emph{trained}---requiring only PCA fitting on a small dataset.
 Average fitting time (PCA + Validation) is 3.75 seconds.
-This is computationally inexpensive and data-efficient, which is especially evident by our use of the synthetic fitting set consisting only of 5 triplets of tasks with correct and incorrect implementations that can be fit in around 1 second.
+This is computationally inexpensive and data-efficient, which is especially evident from our synthetic fitting set of only of 5 triplets of tasks with correct and incorrect implementations that fits in around 1 second.

 \textbf{Flexibility and adaptability.} The lightweight fitting process makes our approach more adaptable.
 Should correctness criteria evolve (e.g., from `correctness' to `readability' or `adherence to new style guidelines'), our technique can be re-fitted on a small set of relevant examples.
 Training-heavy approaches like RankEF would require expensive re-training with large datasets.